troystribling/BlueCap/README.md

 ### Set Characteristic Value

 A BlueCap Characteristic value can be set any time after creation of the characteristic.
-It is not necessary for the PeripheralManager to be powered on or advertising.
-Only instantiation of he characteristic is required.
 The BlueCap MutableCharacteristic methods used are,

 ```swift
 var value : NSData? {get set}
 ```

+It is not necessary for the PeripheralManager to be powered on or advertising to set a characteristic value.
+Only instantiation of the characteristic is required.

 A peripheral application can set a characteristic value using,